sanoguzhan/Self-Driving-Car/README.md

       analogWrite(EnR, 250);
 }
 ```
-Since there is no steering in the car, also changing directions of car achieved by giving reverse voltage values on each side of car motors.
+Since there is no steering in the car, steering of the car is also achieved by giving reverse voltage values on each side of car motors.
 Example:
 ```
     //Steering to right softly
     void Right_soft(){